 One should visit the volcano at certain times of the year with experienced local guides.
 There are cultural restrictions – many places are subject to seasonal taboos.

 Acid rain from the craters of Ambrym is fairly common.
 Thus, in March 1979 from Benbow Crater rose a very destructive cloud of acid rain with sulfuric acid.
 Within 24 hours much of the vegetation in the southwest part of the island was lifeless, and water supplies were contaminated.
 Some people got acid burns.

 In November 2002 acid rain eliminated mango fields on the west coast.
 Frequent acid rains have caused a lack of suitable groundwater and locals are in a dire need of fresh water.

 Lava lake in Benbow Crater

-Over the last century lava lakes in the craters of Ambrym volcano have been observed several times.
+Over the last century, lava lakes in the craters of the Ambrym volcano have been observed several times.
 For several decades from the 1990ies until December 2018, there existed two lava lakes – one in Benbow Crater and one in a smaller side crater of Marum – Mbwelesu Crater.

-The lava lake in Benbow crater could not be seen from the rim of crater and visitors had to descend in the crater and some dared to approach up to 100 m distance from the lake.
-But this trip hard was rewarding – the lava lake offered a view which is very, very rare on Earth.
+The lava lake in the Benbow crater could not be seen from the rim of the crater and visitors had to descend in the crater and some dared to approach up to 100 m distance from the lake.
+But this trip hard was rewarding – the lava lake offered a view that is very, very rare on Earth.